MetOffice/simulation-systems/source/WorkingPractices/pull_requests.rst

     CI tests will not run any atmosphere or integration models of simulation system code as these are too computationally expensive.
 These tests are run as part of the :ref:`rose-stem suites <testing>`.
-Most of the tests run by the continuous integration are also run as part of the rose-stem suites.
+Some of the tests run by the continuous integration are also run as part of the rose-stem suites.

 Continuous Integration is reported on towards the bottom of the pull request